Custom Built Car Registration in Tennessee

 - After your documents are verified, they'll be sent to a field investigator who'll inspect your vehicle to make sure all Vehicle Identification Numbers (VIN) match.

-- If everything matches, you'll be issued a Reconstructed Title.
+- If everything matches, you'll be issued a Rebuilt Title.

 For more information about reconstructed titles, contact any of the special agents listed at the Criminal Investigations Division (CID) website.Other Topics in This Section